reshmapaul/unblockss/content/news/Over half of health care providers noncompliant with HIPAA access rules.md

 breadcrumbs:
  - Home
  - News
- - Healthcare IT News
  - Over half of health care providers noncompliant with HIPAA access rules
 breadcrumbLinks:
  - /
  - /news
  - /
- - /
+source: "Healthcare IT News"
+news/source: "Healthcare IT News"
 ---
-<p>Some patients who request their medical records still do not receive them within the legally mandated 30-day period or in the format requested, says Deven McGraw, chief regulatory officer at Ciitizen and a former HHS Office for Civil Rights official.
-An updated scorecard from Ciitizen found compliance with HIPAA Right of Access rules has risen, but 51% of health care providers are noncompliant.<br><br><a href="https://www.healthcareitnews.com/news/patients-still-facing-big-obstacles-getting-their-own-health-data">Read on healthcareitnews.com</a></p>
+Some patients who request their medical records still do not receive them within the legally mandated 30-day period or in the format requested, says Deven McGraw, chief regulatory officer at Ciitizen and a former HHS Office for Civil Rights official.
+An updated scorecard from Ciitizen found compliance with HIPAA Right of Access rules has risen, but 51% of health care providers are noncompliant.<br><br><a href="https://www.healthcareitnews.com/news/patients-still-facing-big-obstacles-getting-their-own-health-data">Read on healthcareitnews.com</a>